Presentable signatures and initial semantics: Examples of presentable signatures

 \subsection{Example: Adding a coherent fixed-point operator}

-In the same spirit as in the previous section, we define, in this section, \begin{itemize} \item for each $n \in \NN$, a notion of \emph{$n$-ary fixed-point operator} in a monad; \item a notion of \emph{coherent fixed-point operator} in a monad, which assigns, in a \enquote{coherent} way, to each $n \in \NN$, an $n$-ary fixed-point operator. \end{itemize} We furthermore explain how to safely extend any presentable syntax with a syntactic coherent fixed-point operator.
+In the same spirit as in the previous section, we define, in this section, \begin{itemize} \item for each $n \in \NN$, a notion of \emph{$n$-ary fixed-point operator} in a monad; \item a notion of \emph{coherent fixed-point operator} in a monad, which assigns, in a \enquote{coherent} way, to each $n \in \NN$, an $n$-ary fixed-point operator. \end{itemize} We furthermore explain how to safely extend any syntax generated by a presentable signature with a syntactic coherent fixed-point operator.

 There is one fundamental difference between the integrated substitution of the previous section and our coherent fixed points: while every monad has a canonical integrated substitution, this is not the case for coherent fixed-point operators.